 Life expectancy at age 65 in Portugal is estimated at 19.30 years for the triennium 2020-2022.
 Different from life expectancy at birth, this means Portuguese at age 65 between 2020 and 2022 could expect to live until 84 years and 110 days on average.
-It decreased 0.05 year compared to last year’s triennium, accounting for 18 days of expected life less.
+It decreased by 0.05 year compared to last year’s triennium, accounting for 18 days of expected life in less.

 The value is calculated annually within a 3-year span, based this year on the deaths registered in 2020, 2021 and a statistical projection for 2022 from January to October data.

 Results are yet provisional but this is likely the second consecutive three-year period in which Portuguese seniors’ life expectancy.
 This is mostly due to the deaths caused by the COVID-19 pandemic during the two periods.